-3.0 Scope
+4.0 Scope

-It is the responsibility of the Chief Executive and senior staff to ensure that:
+It is the responsibility of the Chief Executive and senior officers to ensure that:

-- Staff are aware of SLH's policies,

-- Staff are trained on the policies,

-- Monitoring of records is maintained,

-- Customers are adequately informed of the policies, and

-- Appropriate action is taken against employees whose actions are inconsistent with this policy.
+- Colleagues are aware of SLH's policies, - Colleagues are trained on the policies, - Monitoring of training records is maintained, - Customers are adequately informed of the policies, and - Appropriate action is taken against employees whose actions are inconsistent with this policy.

-Managers are responsible for investigating complaints at stage 1, Directors for stage 2, and Tenant Complaint Panel for Stage 3.
-All staff are required to provide timely evidence and honest responses to any complaint investigation and this includes Housing Ombudsman or Tenants' Committee review.
+Managers are responsible for investigating complaints at Stage 1, Heads of Service/ Directors at Stage 2, and Tenant Complaint Panel at Stage 3.

+All colleagues are required to have a collaborative and co-operative approach towards resolving complaints working with colleagues across teams and departments, take collective responsibility for any shortfalls identified through complaints rather than blaming others and act within the Professional Standards for engaging with complaints as set by the Chartered Institute of Housing.
+Colleagues will provide timely evidence and honest responses to any complaint investigation, and this includes Housing Ombudsman or Tenants' Committee review.

-Any confidential personal data will be restricted in accordance with the SLH Data Protection Policy.
+Any confidential personal data will be restricted in accordance with the SLH Data Protection and Data Privacy Policy.
 The Tenant Complaints Panel will be restricted to redacted information in order to investigate or monitor complaints.

-The Director of Customer Experience will be responsible for ensuring that reviews of this policy are carried out and that data is recorded accurately within the Cx management system.
+The Director of Customer Experience will be responsible for ensuring that reviews of this policy are carried out.All colleagues are responsible for good knowledge and information management, including ensuring that data is recorded accurately and in a timely manner within the Cx management system.

-4.0 Equality and Diversity
+5.0 Equality and Diversity

 SLH is committed to equality, diversity and inclusion.
 Where customers require additional support, we will endeavour to provide a service that seeks to meet the needs of a particular individual or household and ensure no-one is disadvantaged in accessing its services or by making a complaint.
 To this end we will make reasonable adjustments for people.
-This policy does not seek to explain how we will approach every situation, it is intended as a general statement of our policy and:
+This policy does not seek to explain how we will approach every situation, it is intended as a general statement of our intent and:

-- Confirms our commitment to improving accessibility for everybody that we deal with, - Sets out some of the basic principles of our commitment to provide reasonable adjustments for people with disabilities and make such adjustments more widely available, and - Sets out the factors that we will take into account in dealing with requests for reasonable adjustments.
+- Recognition that some of our customers may have permanent or transitory vulnerabilities, - Confirms our commitment to improving accessibility for everybody that we deal with, - Sets out some of the basic principles of our commitment to provide reasonable adjustments for people with disabilities and make such adjustments more widely available, and - Sets out the factors that we will take into account in dealing with requests for reasonable adjustments.

-To make an adjustment means to make a physical change to premises or to change work practices to avoid or correct the disadvantage to a person with a disability.
+To make an adjustment means to make a physical change to premises or to change work practices to avoid or correct the disadvantage to a person with a vulnerability, such as a disability.
 Examples of this include:

-- Allowing more time than we would usually for someone to provide information that we needed, - Providing specialist equipment or additional support such as a sign language interpreter for a workshop or event, translation of information - Communication through a representative or intermediary, - Rest or comfort breaks in meetings.
+- Allowing more time than we would usually for someone to provide information that we needed, - Providing specialist equipment or additional support such as a sign language interpreter for a workshop or event, translation of information, - Communication through a representative or intermediary, - Offering meetings in different venues or online - Rest or comfort breaks in meetings.